kteender/kteender.github.io/_posts/technical-blog/2022-04-19-incorporating-motion-capture-into-a-short-film-workflow.md

     <p>To enable a character's ghosts, click the eye icon circled in red</p>
 </div>

 **Set Cameras:** At this point, I exported the scene to Unity, and set the Cameras.
 I set the cameras at this point because I didn't want to clean up and edit animation that was not going to be visible in frame!
-I'm not going to go into too much detail because I talk about setting the cameras in my <a href="{% link _posts/technical-blog/2020-05-10-making-a-short-film-in-unity-using-the-unity-timeline.md %}">other post</a> about this workflow.
+I'm not going to go into too much detail because I talk about setting the cameras in my <a href="{% link _posts/technical-blog/2020-05-10-making-a-short-film-in-unity-using-the-unity-timeline.md %}">other post about the Unity side of this workflow</a>.
 If you're using Maya or 3DS Max, at this point I would decide which parts of the characters performances are going to be in the shot.
 Below are Vimeo embeds with with my final cameras next to the first round of setting cameras (I reevaluated them several times over the course of the production).

 <div class="captioned-image">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/AaflV-gyl0k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>